divakaivan/insurance-fraud-mlops-pipeline/README.md

 ### Things to consider for improvements

 - adding more tests
-- simulating a new dataset and use it on the batch flow
+- simulating a new dataset and using it on the batch predict flow
 - more complex monitoring dashboards using Grafana and Evidently

 ### Blog posts about this project